f5devcentral/f5-velos-training/docs/initial_setup_of_velos_chassis_partitions.rst

   bigpartition-2(config)# commit

 Possible options for mode are: MODE_4x10GB,  MODE_4x25GB,  MODE_40GB,  MODE_100GB.
 You can optionally configure the portgroup name and ddm poll frequency.
-You can display the current configuration of the existing portgroups by running the CLI command show running-config portgroups:
+You can display the current configuration of the existing portgroups by running the CLI command **show running-config portgroups**:

 .. code-block:: bash